josephdviviano/epitome/README.md

 This will put all of our Freesurfer-derived segmentations in single-subject epi space, which we can use to generate regressors.

-    gen_regressors scaled

-This will generate a set of regressors from the aforementioned Freesurfer atlases and the input data scaled, which was generated by init_epi.
-In this case, these regressors will be applied during the GLM as baselines.
-Note that it will always generate all regressors, but they need not all be used.

     volsmooth scaled epi_mask 6.0

 This will smooth the epi data within the defined mask (anat_epi_mask.nii.gz in this case) using a full-width half-maximum (FWHM) of 6 mm.
 The input data is still scaled, since this is the first actual manipulation of the outputs from init_epi.